Close

 Beware of investment scams

-The financial services industry is a target for scammers around the world.
-Scammers are impersonating real people from reputable financial service firms and are making unsolicited contact with individuals via phone, email, instant messaging or other social media platforms in an effort to get them to invest in fake investment products.
+The financial services industry is a target for scammers and criminals around the world.
+Cybercrime tactics are constantly evolving and becoming more advanced.
+In recent times we have observed scammers using advanced technology to impersonate real people from reputable financial service firms and make unsolicited contact with individuals via phone, email, instant messaging or other social media platforms to mislead them to invest in counterfeit investment opportunities.

-This webpage contains some information on current scams, together with some guidance to assist you in identifying any suspicious approaches.
+This webpage contains some guidance to assist you in identifying any suspicious approaches.

 FAQs